ppnsanders/pp-mp-examples/README.md

 ### pp-mp-delayed-order

-*Description:* This PayPal use-case is very similar to the above pp-mp-order use-case with the exception that the Marketplace has the ability to delay the disbursement of the payment to the seller/merchant.
-This helps the Marketplace manage risk and improve the overall consumer experience.
-I will use a simple example here to articulate the concept, but there may be other use-cases.
+**Description:** This PayPal use-case is very similar to the above pp-mp-order use-case with the exception that the Platform has the ability to delay the disbursement of the payment to the seller/merchant.
+This helps the Platform manage risk and improve the overall consumer experience.
+I will use a simple example here to articulate the concept, but there are many other use-cases.

-_Example:_  A Seller is selling an item on your Marketplace and the price of that item is $500.00 USD.
-This is a new Seller that hasn't done business on your Marketplace before and selling such a high dollar item isn't very common on your particular Marketplace.
+_Example:_  A Seller is selling an item on your Platform and the price of that item is $500.00 USD.
+This is a new Seller that hasn't done business on your Platform before and selling such a high dollar item isn't very common on your particular Platform.
 Without any limitations on the Seller, you could do a number of things to reduce the risk with this item.
 You choose to delay disbursement to the Seller until the Seller has provided a Tracking Number for the shippment of the item, and that Tracking Number shows that the item was received at the address provided by the consumer.

+> **Disclaimer:** The above example is purely an example, not a recommendation.
+The use-case that justifies your usage of delayed disbursement could be a million things and is up to you as the Platform owner.

 *Consumer Experience Steps:*